-Lala Kent Enjoys ‘Date Night,’ Gets Hounded About Her Allegedly Married Boyfriend Randall — And Chad Johnson
+Lala Kent Enjoys ‘Date Night,’ Gets Hounded About Her Allegedly Married Boyfriend Randall And Chad Johnson

 Other social media users have sent comments to Lala Kent about her allegedly married boyfriend, but all the while, she has denied being anyone’s “other woman.”
 Meanwhile, Schroeder and Doute have both mentioned a man named Randall in recent tweets.

-Weeks ago, after being tied to a story regarding Lala Kent’s recent visit to SUR Restaurant, where she used to work as a hostess, Kristen Doute tweeted to Kent and requested she have Randall’s team stop contacting her.
+Weeks ago, after being tied to a story regarding Lala Kent’s recent visit to SUR Restaurant, where she used to work as a hostess, Kristen Doute tweeted to Kent and requested that Randall’s team stop contacting her.
 A short time before that, Schroeder told Lala Kent to give Randall a hug for her.

 Randall Emmett is currently married to actress Ambyr Childers and has not addressed the rumors regarding his possible ties to Lala Kent, either romantic or otherwise.
 That said, several outlets online, including Reddit, have posted photo clues of their potential relationship.

-A couple of weeks ago, a Reddit post suggested there was a rumor claiming Lala Kent recently landed a role in an upcoming Nicolas Cage movie by allegedly sleeping with a producer and ironically, Emmett, a movie producer, has been confirmed to be involved in the film in some way.
+A couple of weeks ago, a Reddit post suggested there was a rumor claiming Lala Kent recently landed a role in an upcoming Nicolas Cage movie by allegedly sleeping with a producer, and ironically, Emmett, a movie producer, has been confirmed to be involved in the film in some way.
 In addition, a photo of Lala Kent and Randall Emmett together at Mr. Chow in January 2016 was shared on Instagram around the time Kent allegedly began dating her mystery boyfriend.

-Lala Kent did share a photo of herself and her man on her own page, but after her fans and followers began talking about his bracelets, which reportedly looked identical to bracelets seen in Emmett’s photos, she deleted the post.
+Lala Kent did share a photo of herself and her man on her own page, but after her fans and followers mentioned his bracelets, which reportedly looked identical to bracelets seen in Emmett’s photos, she deleted the post.

 After denying the married boyfriend claims for months, Lala Kent spoke out during an appearance on Keven Undergaro’s Podcast series, The Tomorrow Show, and claimed her boyfriend was actually a professional athlete who didn’t want to taint his career by appearing on a reality show.